SoniBasant/50-Projects-on-JS-DOM/A5. Scroll Animation/README.md

 This project is very good for learning how to measure size of any element from different positions.
 Also, how to decrease the inner height of screen.

-Important JS and CSS concepts for the projects
+### Important JS and CSS concepts for the projects

-1. element.getBoundingClientRect() -> to return a DOMRect object providing information about the size of an element and its position relative to the viewport.
-I used ".top" for calculating position from the top.
+1. element.getBoundingClientRect()

-2. window.innerHeight -> to check and change the height of window
+2. window.innerHeight
 3. addEventListener('scroll')
 4. querySelectorAll
 5. forEach()